-For these reasons, the industrial real estate market is living in the golden age: a study by consulting firm Deloitte shows that the demand for warehouses will grow by around 850 million square feet by 2023.
+For these reasons, the industrial real estate market is living in the golden age: a study by consulting firm Deloitte shows that the demand for warehouses will grow by around 80 million square metres by 2023.

 In this article, we’ll examine the concept of logistics real estate, explaining how the sector has responded to the challenges of e-commerce and, in general, to the technology needs of Logistics 4.0.